reduxjs/redux/README.md

 * [`mergeProps(stateProps, dispatchProps, ownProps): props`] \(*Function*): If specified, it is passed the result of `mapStateToProps()`, `mapDispatchToProps()`, and the parent `props`.
 The plain object you return from it will be passed as props to the wrapped component.
 You may specify this function to select a slice of the state based on props, or to bind action creators to a particular variable from props.
 If you omit it, `Object.assign({}, ownProps, stateProps, dispatchProps)` is used by default.

 * [`options`] *(Object)* If specified, further customizes the behavior of the connector.

-  * [`pure`] *(Boolean)*: If true, implements `shouldComponentUpdate` and shallowly compares the result of `mergeProps`, preventing unnecessary updates, assuming that the component is a "pure" component and does not rely on any input or state other than its props and the Redux store. *Defaults to `true`.*
+  * [`pure`] *(Boolean)*: If true, implements `shouldComponentUpdate` and shallowly compares the result of `mergeProps`, preventing unnecessary updates, assuming that the component is a “pure” component and does not rely on any input or state other than its props and the selected Redux store’s state. *Defaults to `true`.*

 #### Returns